-Frequency – Some accounts I look at tweet very intermittently so are not building a rapport with their followers and occasionally some post too much.
+Frequency – Some business accounts I look at tweet very intermittently so are not building a rapport with their followers and occasionally some post too much.
 It’s good to see a few tweets every day with a variety of content as well as frequent engagement.

 OTHER THINGS I LOOK FOR

 Popularity – I look to see if they’re being retweeted or favourited and whether they thank other people for doing so.
-I can see this by clicking on ‘Expand’ under their tweets.

 Following – I quickly look at the type of followers they have to see if they’re quality or those dreadful porn or spambot accounts as this tells me whether they keep on top of editing their account and care about how they’re perceived.
 I also look at the ratio of their followers to the amount of users they’re following.